jrjml/jrjml.github.io/patrons/new-patron-policy-doc.md

 ### Patron Conduct
-Patrons will comply with the following rules of conduct.
+Library use is allowed in compliance with the following policy.

 1. Patrons must be civil and not boisterous or loud.